Song-Jingyu/PointPainting/README.md

 $ pip install terminaltables
 $ pip install mmcv-full -f https://download.openmmlab.com/mmcv/dist/cu101/torch1.7.0/index.html
 ```
-You may notice there is a folder in the `./detector/mmseg`, so you do not have to manually clone its repository.
+You may notice there is a folder in the `./painting/mmseg`, so you do not have to manually clone its repository.

+### Hierarchical Multi-Scale Attention for Semantic Segmentation
+We also support [Hierarchical Multi-Scale Attention for Semantic Segmentation](https://arxiv.org/abs/2005.10821).
+While we have cloned their [github repo](https://github.com/NVIDIA/semantic-segmentation) for you under `./painting/hma` (with some modification to handle kitti dataset), please refer to the above link for the installation of its dependencies.

 ## How to Use
 As this is a sequential detection framework, so the first thing is to prepare your kitti dataset and then paint your raw LiDAR.
 With the painted LiDAR, you could then train a neural network and see the enhanced result.